rrwirya/FreeRTOS_BLE_Car/README.md

 * July 9, 2021:
 	* Implemented Accelerometer FIFO related functions including `ADXL_ReadAcceleration()`, `ADXL_TwosComplement_13bits()`, `ADXL_ConfigureAccelerationRange()`, and `ADXL343_FullResolutionMode()`
 	* Tested Twos Complement on Online C Compiler.
 Observed some of the FIFO/Data initializations with a Logic Analyzer
+	* Tested measuring acceleration and calculating velocity every 25ms.
+Velocity seems to be accumulating even though car is not moving.
+Acceleration seems to be non-zero even though car is not moving either.

 ### Errors: